 “I like to keep it simple when cooking with prawns,” says Andrew McConnell of Melbourne’s Cutler & Co.
 “The beautiful flavor from the shells when cooking over wood or charcoal should be complemented, not overpowered; this smoky chili oil works very well as a light dressing, giving the prawns the respect they deserve.”
+And here is the excellent recipe for Wood-grilled prawns.

 - 12 very large tiger prawns (100gm each), butterflied through the back